 When elements are added in ascending order, it requires many capacity increases.
 If the largest element is known it should be added first.
 Alternatively the initial capacity can be set to a number corresponding to the largest element via a constructor.

-TKeySMap interfaces
+interfaces

-The TKeySMap interfaces define maps from T keys
+interfaces define maps from T

-to S values.
+to S

 The primitive map interfaces are probably the interfaces that deviate the most